Gold Coast Influenza Epidemic

+The Gold Coast Influenza strain was a genetic mutation of a regional virus known as swine influenza.
+The people living in the Gold Coast area had never come in contact with the new strain of influenza, so nobody was considered immune.
+The situation became worse because the health system of this British colony was understaffed and financially burdened.
+In 1919, the whole colony reportedly had only 43 physicians working in the public health sector.

 Influenza

 Influenza is a respiratory disease that primarily affects the lungs, nose, and mouth.
-In 1918-1919 epidemic killed approximately 2% of Africa's total population.
+The 1918-1919 epidemic killed approximately 2% of Africa's total population.
 The Gold Coast Influenza strain was a genetic mutation of a virus in the region known as swine influenza.
 The people living in the Gold Coast area had never come in contact with the new strain of influenza, so nobody was considered immune.
 Being completely unprepared for a full-scale epidemic due to war preparations, the Gold Coast was left understaffed and financially burdened.

 Influenza Hits the Gold Coast

 There was a previous pandemic of 1889-1893 which reached the Gold Coast in 1891.
-However, it did not prepare the Coast for the epidemic that spread through the region in the 1910s.

 The governor of Sierra Leone sent a message to the governor of Ghana on 28 August 1918 of an influenza outbreak and measures are to be taken because vessels coming from Accra or Sierra Leone are infected.
 The message arrived late.
 The American vessel S.S Shonga arrived in Cape Coast on August 31, 1918.
-The spread of the influenza virus caused schools, Mosques and Churches to close down.
+The spread of the influenza virus caused schools, mosques and churches to close down.
 It is recorded that an estimated 100,00 people died of symptoms related to influenza out of the 1,504,000 recorded in 1911 census.
 Because the Gold Coast was experiencing a dry season in the Northern area, residents were at a greater risk for infection, hence the higher mortality rate.
 The only reported attempts to slow the spread of disease on behalf of the government involved quarantines, but it was not strictly enforced enough to put a quick end to the epidemic.
 It wasn't until 1950 that doctors found a vaccine that fought the strain, more than 30 years after the spread.